-This symbol on the product(s) and / or accompanying documents means that used electrical and electronic equipment (WEEE) should not be mixed with general household waste.
+This symbol on the product(s) and / or accompanying documents means that Waste from Electrical and Electronic Equipment (WEEE) should not be mixed with general household waste.
 For proper treatment, recovery and recycling, please take this product(s) to designated collection points where it will be accepted free of charge.
 Alternatively, in some countries, you may be able to return your products to your local retailer upon purchase of an equivalent new product.